-Holly Price is the Community Outreach Manager at Hillside Memorial Park.
-She received her M.A. in Clinical Psychology from the Chicago School of Professional Psychology and facilitates complimentary Grief Support Groups at Hillside and community high schools.
+Holly Price received her M.A. in Clinical Psychology from the Chicago School of Professional Psychology

-The different stages of grief model was first introduced by the well-known psychiatrist, Elisabeth Kubler-Ross and her 1969 book On Death and Dying, which was inspired by her work with terminally ill patients in Chicago, Illinois.
-Kubler-Ross’s five stages of grief, was adopted as a series of emotions experienced by those who lost a loved one.
-The five stages are denial, anger, bargaining, depression and acceptance.
-Unfortunately, when a grieving person hears there are stages and we need to encounter each of the five stages, as this type of information may appear linear, as if there are a set of guidelines in which one needs to follow.
+The different stages of grief model was first introduced by the well-known psychiatrist, Elisabeth Kubler-Ross, and her 1969 book On Death and Dying, which was inspired by her work with terminally ill patients in Chicago, Illinois.
+Kubler-Ross’s five stages of grief were adopted as a series of emotions experienced by those who lost a loved one.
+The five stages are denial, anger, bargaining, depression, and acceptance.
+Unfortunately, when a grieving person hears there are stages and we need to encounter each of the five stages, as this type of information may appear linear as if there are a set of guidelines in which one needs to follow.
 This type of misunderstanding may lead one to set unrealistic objectives in feeling better over time.
 In reality, however, healing from your loss does not have to be a linear process.
 Therefore, one of the most important things to remember is one person’s experience with grief and their healing journey is not the same as another’s.

 If you are currently going through the grieving and healing process and would like to join our Grief Support Group, please visit our Grief Support page to learn more.